 What is a popliteal cyst

-In the hollow bit at the back of the knee is a bursa or small sack of fluid used to help lubricate the joint.
+In the hollow at the back of the knee is a bursa or small sack of fluid used to help lubricate the joint.
 A fairly uncommon condition is when the back of the knee joint gets swollen and causes the bursa to swell as well.
-Usually some disorder of the knee causes the synovial fluid within the knee joint to increase.
-Synovial fluid is the knees natural lubricating fluid.
-This then spills into the bursa at the back of the knee causing it to increase in size and swell up.
-This is known as Popliteal Cyst or more commonly known as a Bakers cyst.
+Usually some underlying disorder of the knee such as a meniscus injury arthritis an increase in synovial fluid which is the knees natural lubricating fluid.
+This then spills into the bursa at the back of the knee causing it to increase in size and swell up causing a popliteal cyst or more commonly known as a Bakers cyst.

 In younger athletes the cause may be a torn cartilage meniscus may be the underlying cause.
 In older athletes arthritis is more likely to be a possible cause.

 What can the athlete do?